Lukas-MPD/EU-Energy-Dashboard/README.md

-# :electric_plug: Energy in the EU :flag-eu:
+# :electric_plug: Energy in the EU

 A Streamlit app showing different datasets of Energy in the EU.